 More Information on Live Feeding in Zoos

 The average zoo visitor may wonder what it is that tigers eat in zoos.
 It is the same as in the wild—meat.
 In the zoo, however, the fare varies, as does the preparation and presentation.

 Do Animals Enjoy Killing?

 Animals in the wild must kill to obtain their nutrition, but does this equate to enjoyment?
-Yes and no; animals need an outlet for their energy, but it absolutely doesn’t need to be taken out on a live animal.
-I’m sure domesticated cats achieve great fun when torturing their prey, but the same level of enjoyment can be achieved with an unfeeling plastic mouse attached to a piece of string—this is hardly a tremendous inconvenience to the pet owner.
+Yes and no; animals need an outlet for their energy, but that absolutely doesn’t need to be taken out on a live animal.
+Domesticated cats likely have "fun" when torturing their prey, but the same level of enjoyment can be achieved with an unfeeling plastic mouse attached to a piece of string or a treat dispensing toy—this is hardly a tremendous inconvenience to the pet owner.

 Don't Reptiles Enjoy Killing?

-Some people are concerned that the methods used by most frozen rodent dealers are inhumane, based on some studies that challenge whether or not CO2 methods of euthanasia are pain-free.
-If it is you're actually, truthful belief (not wishful thinking to suit your own entertainment desires) that strangulation by snake/bite to the carotid artery/ ect. is a more desirable death than some of the listed effects of CO2, that is more understandable.
-However, I strongly doubt that any person, if forced to choose, would opt for a wild animal death over that of a gas that causes asphyxiation of the brain (and whatever other unforeseen circumstances this may lead to).
-There is also the option of pre-killing the animal yourself in the method you deem the most suitable.
+Some people are concerned that the methods used by most frozen rodent dealers are inhumane, sometimes based on some studies that challenge whether or not CO2 methods of euthanasia are pain-free.
+If it is your actual belief (not wishful thinking to suit your own desires) that death by snake is a more humane death than some of the listed effects of CO2, that is understandable.
+There is evidence constrictor snakes cause their prey to lose consciousness rapidly and in some of these cases, it can be potentially acceptable.